Correlation inference attacks against machine learning models: Results

 We will henceforth call the known coefficients the \textit{correlation constraints}.

-$\textbf{S2}$ is the main, default scenario considered in this paper.
+$\textbf{S2}$ is the default scenario considered in this paper.
 This choice is motivated by the fact that the relationship between the input and output variables -- encoded through $\rho(X_i, Y)$ -- is unlikely to be considered a secret, since the model's goal is to infer $Y$ given $X$.
-We show in Sec.~\ref{sec:discussion} how these correlation constraints can be extracted from the model.
+We furthermore show in Sec.~\ref{sec:discussion} how these correlation constraints can be extracted from the model.

-$\textbf{S1}$ is a weak attacker, motivated by our goal to measure the \textit{leakage from the model}, rather than the leakage derived from constraints imposed on $X_1$ and $X_2$ via their association with the output variable $Y$.
-Indeed, our analysis shows that the correlation coefficients $\rho(X_1, Y)$ and $\rho(X_2, Y)$ can already leak information relating to the target coefficient $\rho(X_1, X_2)$, without the attacker even accessing the model.
+$\textbf{S1}$ is a weak adversary, motivated by our goal to measure the \textit{leakage from the model}, rather than the leakage derived from constraints imposed on $X_1$ and $X_2$ via their association with the output variable $Y$.
+Indeed, our analysis shows that the correlation coefficients $\rho(X_1, Y)$ and $\rho(X_2, Y)$ restrict the range of values that the target coefficient $\rho(X_1, X_2)$ can take, without the adversary even accessing the model.

-$\textbf{S3}$ is the strongest, ``worst-case'' scenario, corresponding to an attacker having complete knowledge of the correlations, except for the target.
-We study this scenario in order to evaluate how much information the worst-case attacker would be able to infer.
+$\textbf{S3}$ is the strongest, ``worst-case'' scenario, corresponding to an adversary having complete knowledge of the correlations, except for the target.
+We mostly study this scenario in order to evaluate how much information a very strong adversary would be able to infer.